-The State of Hawaii’s local and state law enforcement agencies issue criminal background checks including arrest records.
+The state's local and state law enforcement agencies issue criminal background checks including Hawaii arrest records.
 They also call them “Police Clearance” or “Police Abstracts.”
 They only deal with adult records though not juvenile.
 Arrests that resulted in conviction are available on their website.
 However, any arrests where the charges were dropped or the person was found not guilty, they choose not to show.

-A Hawaii arrest report will provide basic details about the person like name, email, phone, address, gender, race, age, date of birth, mug shots, fingerprints, height, weight, and other physical descriptors.
+A Hawaii arrest report will provide details about the person like Hawaii mugshots, fingerprints, name, email, phone, address, gender, race, age, date of birth, height, weight, and other physical descriptors.
 It may also show details about each arrest including date of arrest, arresting officer’s name, arresting agency, the location of the arrest, bail or bond posted, pleas, dispositions, jail time and all other details pertaining to the charge and conviction.
 If any vehicles were involved, they would be included as well.

 The crime rate has decreased over the past decade in Hawaii, going from 2,745 crimes in 2006 to 2,440 by 13% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Hawaii’s law allows anyone to arrest someone that they witness committing a crime.
+The state's law allows anyone to arrest someone that they witness committing a crime.
 They also allow them to use force when detaining or taking someone into custody.
 Although citizen’s arrests occur very infrequently, they do happen.
-Any police officer or officer of justice can also legally arrest someone with or without a warrant based on certain guidelines.
+Any police officer or officer of justice can also legally arrest someone with or without a Hawaii warrant based on certain guidelines.

-Most felonies and misdemeanors will stay on a criminal record forever in Hawaii unless the offender applies for expungement.
-Hawaii has very strict expungement laws.
+Most felonies and misdemeanors will stay on a criminal record forever in HI unless the offender applies for expungement.
+HI has very strict expungement laws.
 Only arrests that did not result in a conviction are eligible, and the person must also comply with a list of other regulations when applying.
 There are special laws for first-time offenders with drugs and alcohol.

 Yes, but it is difficult, and the laws are pretty strict.
 First, there is a $35 fee, plus a non-refundable $10 administrative fee when applying for an expungement.
 It may take up to four months for the expungement to take place.
 If the person was acquitted or convicted or not disposed, then they are not eligible to have their records expunged.
 Juvenile charges cannot be expunged.
 If someone wants a copy after it has been processed, they will have to pay another $20 for that.